Updated: May 31

-Although the research is not definitive, there is growing evidence to suggest that oral Vitamin D supplementation can help stop fibroid growth and may even help to shrink fibroids.
-We review the evidence here and it to answer common questions about Vitamin D and its effects on uterine fibroids.
+We often get asked if Vitamin D is good for fibroids and if Vitamin D can help shrink fibroids.
+We have looked at the research and although it is not definitive, there is growing evidence to suggest that oral Vitamin D supplementation can help stop fibroid growth and may even help to shrink fibroids.
+We review the evidence here and answer common questions about Vitamin D and its effects on uterine fibroids.

 In this Article